chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 * The ``bdf startup method`` is set to  ``multiple step bdf``  as we do not have an initial solution that allows us to generate previous time steps.
 The sharp interface immersed boundary is not compatible at this point with the sdirk solver.
 This leaves us with the multiple step bdf approach that will ramp the order of the scheme in the first few time steps.

 * The ``time step`` is set to  0.0025.
-This should ensure a low error due to the time discretization for this case.
+This ensures a low error due to the time discretization for this case.

 * The ``time end`` is set to  1.3.
 This is slightly longer than the expected simulation time based on the experimental results of Ten Cate `et al.` `[1] <https://doi.org/10.1063/1.1512918>`_.
 This should ensure that the entire trajectory of the particle has been simulated.